Web-Dev-Crew/open-source-practice/README.md

 ### 1. Fork This Repository

-- Click the gray "Fork" button at the top right of this page.
+- Click the gray `Fork` button at the top right of this page.
 - This creates a copy of the project in your GitHub account.

 <br/>